 Initial, free 25 minute consultation

-Are you looking for help to make sense of your situation or find ways to adjust to a change or loss?
-Maybe you are feeling lost and overwhelmed, don't know which way to turn.
+Are you looking for help to make sense of your situation or to adjust to a change or loss?
+Maybe you are feeling lost and don't know which way to turn.
 Would you like to talk about finding a way towards a more settled and fulfilling life?

 Our relationship, as client and therapist, will be fundamental in helping you make sense of things.
-You are preparing to share your struggles, fears and worries and so it is really important that you have a sense that we could build a trusting connection between us.
-One where you could feel at ease, not judged and secure enough to breathe into your pain, with me gently alongside you.
-I offer you calm, safe space in which to gradually explore your story, at your own pace.
+You are preparing to share your struggles, fears and worries and so it's really important you have a sense that we could build a trusting connection.
+One where you can feel at ease and not judged.
+I offer you a calm, compassionate and safe space in which to gradually explore your story, at your own pace.